vibe-coders-only/mem-sqlite/memory-bank/projectbrief.md

-# CC-JSONL-SQLite-Sync Project Brief
+# mem-sqlite Project Brief

 ## Project Overview

-**CC-JSONL-SQLite-Sync** is a standalone synchronization engine that transforms Claude Code JSONL conversation logs into structured SQLite databases.
+**mem-sqlite** is a standalone synchronization engine that transforms Claude Code JSONL conversation logs into structured SQLite databases.
 This project evolved from the working `cafe-db-sync` system, rebranded and refactored to operate under the "memory-sqlite" namespace.

 ## Core Purpose